Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Gas-Rich Response as a Controlled Deformation

+In the right panel, the $\langle \tau_{\rm GR}\rangle_{G,E,\lambda}$ decline in all three bins, particularly for the satellites.
+This means that stronger environment coupling reduces the fraction of retained history spent with $M_{\rm gas}>M_\star$, for example, by causing satellites to leave the gas-rich state earlier, enter it later, or return to it less often as $\lambda$ increases.
+Unlike the endpoint fraction $\langle O_{\rm GR}\rangle$, the occupancy $\langle \tau_{\rm GR}\rangle$ receives contributions from a broader population, including galaxies that are gas rich during part of their evolution history even if they are not gas rich at $z=0$.

-The results presented in this section are fully consistent with our understanding of tidal stripping and ram-pressure stripping on gas depletion for satellites.
+The obtained results agree with our qualitative understanding of tidal stripping and ram-pressure stripping on gas depletion for satellites.
 They imply that environmental information carried by the host edges is successfully encoded in the learned residual dynamics of the GPLM.